Marriage, civil partnership and cohabitation agreements

 Marriage must be registered in the Netherlands

-Marriages that have been solemnised in another country cannot be registered in the Netherlands until the marriage certificate has been authenticated.
+Marriages that have been solemnised in another country must be registered in the Netherlands.
+First the marriage certificate must be authenticated.
 The authentication procedure differs according to the country in which the marriage was concluded.
 Partners can request more information from the embassy of the country where they were married.
-It is compulsory in the Netherlands for married persons to register their marriage at the Municipal Personal Records Database (Basisregistratie personen, BRP).
-They can do so at the municipal population affairs office.
+The marriage must then be registered in the Personal Records Database (Basisregistratie Personen, BRP).
+This can be arranged at a municipal office.

-In the Netherlands, partners who do not wish to marry may opt for civil partnership instead.
-Marriage and civil partnership are similar in this country.
+In the Netherlands, partners who do not wish to marry may opt for a registered partnership instead.
+Marriage and registered partnership have similar consequences in this country.

-A civil partnership that is entered into outside the Netherlands will be recognised in the Netherlands, provided it is governed by the same rules as those that apply to a civil partnership entered into in the Netherlands.
-A civil partnership, like a marriage, must be registered at the municipal offices.
+A registered partnership that is entered into outside the Netherlands will be recognised in the Netherlands, provided that it is legally valid under the law of the state in which the partnership was entered into, or became legally valid at a later date.
+A registered partnership, like a marriage, must be registered at the municipal office.

 Cohabitation agreement

-Another option in the Netherlands is a samenlevingscontract (cohabitation agreement).
-This is a written agreement settling certain matters relating to living together.
-It is sensible to have a notary draw up an official contract.
-In some cases, you may need a notarised cohabitation agreement in order to qualify for certain benefits such as partner pension schemes and fringe benefits.
+Another option in the Netherlands is a cohabitation agreement (samenlevingscontract).
+This is a written agreement settling certain matters related to living together.
+It is sensible to have a civil-law notary draw up such an agreement.
+In some cases, you may need a notarised cohabitation agreement in order to qualify for certain benefits such as partner pension schemes.

 Consequences of a cohabitation agreement for parenthood